MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/get-started-with-xbox-live-creators.md

 ---
 title: Get started with the Xbox Live Creators Program
 author: KevinAsgari
-description: Provides links to help you get started with the Xbox Live Creators Program. ms.assetid: 2a744405-7ee4-42b4-8f36-9916e8c3a530 ms.author: kevinasg ms.date: 12/13/2017
+description: All the high-level steps, from joining the Creators Program, through releasing your game. ms.assetid: 2a744405-7ee4-42b4-8f36-9916e8c3a530 ms.author: kevinasg ms.date: 12/13/2017